Homework PracticeSign Up

 Question 4mcq

-A student is revising Cell as Life Unit.
-Which idea is most accurate?
+A student is checking cells as structural units of life.
+Which statement is scientifically accurate?

 A.Meristematic tissues divide actively; permanent tissues are specialised for functions.